edwardspresume/Build-Setup/README.md

 # Build-Setup

-General web development build
+General web development build and workflow.

 &nbsp;

+## Overview

+...
+&nbsp;

-## Setup:
+## Setup

+First, download or clone this repository

-Install the dev dependencies from the package.json through:
+Then install the dev dependencies from the package.json through:

 ```
 $ npm i/install